skypilot-org/skypilot/README.md

 pip install -e ".[all]"
 pip install -r requirements-dev.txt
 ```
+IMPORTANT: Please `export SKY_DEV=1` before running the sky commands in the terminal, so that the developing log will not pollute the actual user logs.

 ### Submitting pull requests
 - After you commit, format your code with [`format.sh`](./format.sh).